 So this year, I decided to try making my own homemade natural sunscreen.

-Homemade mineral sunscreens tend to be about 20spf, which works very well for me.
+Homemade mineral sun lotions tend to be about 20spf, which works very well for me.

-If you’re skeptical of homemade sunscreen, try making a really tiny batches using teaspoons where the recipe says tablespoons.
+If you’re skeptical of homemade sun lotion, try making a really tiny batches using teaspoons where the recipe says tablespoons.
 Or if you love it, use cups (or half cups) instead of tablespoons!

 - 2 Tablespoons shea butter

 Melt the shea butter and coconut oil over gentle heat.
 Remove from heat, and stir in the zinc oxide and tea tree oil.

 Pour into a container and let cool completely before using.

 To use: apply liberally to exposed skin.
 Rub in well.

 I find that it smears on much like commercial sunscreen, but once you’ve rubbed it in, you can barely tell that it’s there.